XWangLabTHU/cfDNApipe/README.md

 ```

-For other operation for bam file, please see this [tutorial](https://kasperdanielhansen.github.io/genbioconductor/html/Rsamtools.html).
+For other operations for bam file, please see this [tutorial](https://kasperdanielhansen.github.io/genbioconductor/html/Rsamtools.html).

 Bioconductor package [rtracklayer](https://kasperdanielhansen.github.io/genbioconductor/html/rtracklayer_Import.html) provides interfaces for parsing file formats associated the UCSC Genome Browser such as BED, Wig, BigBed and BigWig.
 BED output from bam2bed can be easily imported in R.